 Otherwise it would just be asking.
-Matthew runs with this idea and portrays this woman in much more vigorous terms.
-I didn't watch any of the Supreme Court nominee hearings, but from what I read it might have been like that.
-In Matthew the woman is repeatedly shouting at Jesus: "Have mercy on me, Lord, Son of David, for my daughter is tormented by a demon!
+Matthew runs with this idea and portrays this woman in much more aggressive terms.
+I didn't watch any of the Supreme Court nominee hearings, in Matthew this scene might have been like that.
+The woman is repeatedly shouting at Jesus: "Have mercy on me, Lord, Son of David, for my daughter is tormented by a demon!
 Have mercy on me, Lord!
 Have mercy!"
 In Matthew Jesus doesn't respond, and the disciples-who aren't present in Mark-keep telling Jesus to send her away "because she keeps shouting after us."

 The scene is less boisterous in Mark, but the result is the same: Jesus refuses-at first.
 He shocks our sensibilities by telling the woman, "Let the children be fed first, for it is not fair to take the children's food and throw it to the dogs."
 The reference to dogs isn't as bad as it sounds; house dogs of the time were much appreciated in cleaning up the floor beneath the dinner table, as they still are today.
-We called our beloved Golden Retriever Sparky a "human vacuum cleaner."
+We called our beloved Golden Retriever Sparky a "canine vacuum cleaner."

 Jesus' refusal may shock us too.
 Why doesn't he just do it?
-Isn't he endlessly merciful and compassionate?
+Isn't he endlessly compassionate?
+Doesn't he always heal people right away when they ask?

-In saying "Let the children be fed first," Jesus implies that the time is not right.

-Blessings will come to non-Jewish people, in time, he is implying, but for now his work is on behalf of Jews.
+In saying "Let the children be fed first," Jesus is only implying that the time is not right.
+Blessings will come to non-Jewish people, but for now his work is on behalf of Jews.
 His answer is not "Absolutely not," but "Not just yet."